yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

 The high level idea is to fuse MoE sorting with Group GEMM.
-Adn MoE & Sorting largely employes SGLang's team approach.
+And MoE & Sorting in CK largely employes SGLang's team approach execept for CK pipliner and partitioner.

 <br />